 What is NixOS?

-NixOS is a Linux-based operating system that's built on top of the Nix package manager.
-It is highly customizable and focuses on building reliable system images from an expression written in a declarative configuration language (confusing also called Nix).
-This means that system administrators specify the desired state of their system rather than the steps to achieve that state.
+NixOS is a Linux-based operating system which is built on top of the Nix package manager.
+It is customizable and focuses on building reliable system images from an expression written in a declarative configuration language (confusing also called Nix).
+System administrators specify the desired state of their system rather than the steps to achieve that state.

 One of the key features of NixOS is its ability to roll back changes of system configuration changes including system-level packages.
-This is possible because the Nix package manager can store multiple versions of each package and allows users to switch between them by eschewing the shared mutable state of the Filesystem Hierarchy Standard (FHS) that other Linux distributions are predicated on.
-This can be especially useful for testing and debugging purposes, as it allows administrators to easily revert their system to a previous state if something goes wrong.
+This is possible because Nix (the package manager not the language) can store multiple versions of each package which allows users to switch between them by eschewing the shared mutable state of the Filesystem Hierarchy Standard (FHS) that other Linux distributions are based upon.
+It allows administrators to easily revert their system to a previous state if something goes wrong.

 How is this different to convergent tools like Chef, Puppet, Ansible, etc.?

 In Chef, Puppet, and related tools administrators write scripts or manifests that specify the steps required to configure a system.
 These scripts are usually written in Ruby, YAML or a specialized variant of it, which get executed on the target system to make the necessary changes.
 This can lead to eventually divergent states between systems using the same current version of the scripts/manifests/recipes as each other but run at different times or different prior versions applied to each system over time.
 Often these issues are sutble and hard to troubleshoot.